John Donovan (American football): Jacksonville Jaguars

 On March 21, 2016, Donovan was hired by the Jacksonville Jaguars to be offensive quality control coach.
 After the 2016 season, he was named offensive assistant.
-Former Jaguars' offensive coordinator Nathaniel Hackett credited Donovan as "instrumental to the Jaguars’ red zone plan" in their 2017 AFC Championship appearance season, which included a game that they went a perfect 6-for-6 in the red zone.
+Former Jaguars' offensive coordinator Nathaniel Hackett credited Donovan as "instrumental to the Jaguars' red zone plan" in their 2017 AFC Championship appearance season, which included a game that they went a perfect 6-for-6 in the red zone.
 Following the 2018 season, Donovan was named the assistant running backs coach.
 In 2019, while being coached by Donovan and Terry Robiskie, RB Leonard Fournette had his most productive season as a professional.

 Washington

 On January 10, 2020, the Washington Huskies' new head coach, Jimmy Lake, added Donovan to his coaching staff as the offensive coordinator and quarterbacks coach.

 On November 7, 2021, Donovan was fired by the Washington Huskies.
-The hire was seen as a major splash, and Donovan's tenure at Washington was very miserable.
+The hire was met with substantial criticism, and Donovan's tenure at Washington was very miserable.